CorticoAI/legal/privacy_policy.md

 * “Third Parties”
   * Third parties that provide us with Personal Data about you.
 Third Parties that share your Personal Data with us include:
     * **Service providers**.
 For example, we may use analytics service providers to analyze how you interact and engage with the Services, or third parties may help us provide you with customer support.
+    * **Community Partners**.
+For example, we partner with third party community organizations to offer programming events.

 ### Information Collected Automatically